 Some areas of the Site are secured and can only be accessed using unique login credentials.
 You must have a specific user identifier (user ID) and password to access resources through any password-protected portions of the Site.
 Your login credentials and password are for your use only and strictly confidential.
 You are responsible for maintaining the confidentiality and security of those credentials and are responsible for all activity occurring on the Site using your login credentials and password.
 You are strictly prohibited from any sharing of your login credentials and/or password with any other person(s) and from any use of your login credentials other than for your use of the Site in compliance with this Policy.

 The collection and use of information on social media websites and applications are governed by their own privacy policies.
-Please remember that any information posted on or through the First Public pages, such as LinkedIn, or on other social media pages or channels, is subject to the policies and practices of the applicable social media channel.
+Please remember that any information posted on or through any First Public pages or on other social media pages or channels, is subject to the policies and practices of the applicable social media channel.